-24 Jun 2021 to 30 Jun 2021 \$
+2022 2021

+\$ \$

 a.
 Income tax benefit

-Current tax -
+Current tax - -

-Deferred tax -
+Deferred tax

-Income tax expenses/(benefit)
+Income tax expense/(benefit)

 b.
 Reconciliation of income tax expense to prima facie tax payable The prima facie tax benefit on loss from ordinary activities before income tax is reconciled to the income tax expense as follows:

-Prima facie tax on operating loss at 26% (11,917)
+Prima facie tax on operating loss at 25% (2021: 26%) (101,913) (11,917)

 Add / (less) tax effect of:

-Temporary differences 11,438
+Temporary differences 23,939 11,438

+Permanent Differences 1,699 -

-Deferred tax asset not brought to account 479
+Deferred tax asset not brought to account 76,275 479

+c.
+The applicable weighted average effective tax rates attributable to the operating result are as follows: The tax rate used in the above reconciliations is the corporate tax rate of 25% (2021: 26%) payable by the Australian corporate entity on taxable profits under Australian tax law.

+d.
+Tax losses carried forward

+Opening losses carried forward 11,234 -

+Tax loss for year 305,104 11,234

+Total tax losses carried forward 316,338 11,234

-Potential deferred tax assets attributable to tax losses have not been brought to account at 30 June 2021 because the Directors do not believe it is appropriate to regard realisation of the deferred tax assets as probable at this point in time.
+Potential deferred tax assets attributable to tax losses have not been brought to account at 30 June 2022 because the Directors do not believe it is appropriate to regard realisation of the deferred tax assets as probable at this point in time.
 These benefits will only be obtained if:

-- i. the Company derives future assessable income of a nature and of an amount sufficient to enable the benefit from the deductions for the loss to be realised; - ii. the Company continues to comply with conditions for deductibility imposed by law; and - ii. no changes in tax legislation adversely affect the Company in realising the benefit from the deductions for the loss.
+- i. the Company derives future assessable income of a nature and of an amount sufficient to enable the benefit from the deductions for the loss to be realised; - ii. the Company continues to comply with conditions for deductibility imposed by law; and - ii. no changes in tax legislation adversely affect the Company in realising the benefit from the deductions for the loss